-Significant renovations to the Bonnell, West and Mint buildings will be completed by spring 2014.
+Significant renovations to the Bonnell, West and Mint buildings were completed in spring 2014.
 Registration, financial aid and other student services have been relocated to Enrollment Central to better serve students.
 Renovations to science and technology labs and other updates have been made to improve student learning and provide access to the most up-to-date equipment found in several fields.